 If nominated for the Turner Fellowship, the candidate will be asked to submit a one-page Turner statement indicating why they should receive a Turner Fellowship.
 This statement should include how the candidate feels they connect to the mission of the Dr. W. Burghardt Turner Fellowship, and how they would contribute to the Turner Fellowship Program.

 The Turner Advisory Committee serves as a selection review committee.
 In addition to strong academic credentials, the review committee is interested in important extracurricular activities that demonstrate the applicant's commitment to diversity, inclusion and/or community development.
 Please include any relevant information regarding your public and community service in your Turner Fellowship statement.
 Turner Fellowship Awards are not solely based on the nominee's academic record.
 Along with strong academic qualification, we seek to select fellows who will serve as future leaders in their professions, their community, and the wider society.

 The total combined value of a Turner Doctoral Fellowship is at least $100,000 over a five-year academic period.
 This includes:

 - Full-tuition scholarship

 - More than $22,000 annual stipend for Ph.D. students, or $10,000 annual stipend for master's students

 - Subsidized health insurance

 All funded graduate students must apply for New York State residency during their first year.
 For doctoral candidates, five academic years of full support are guaranteed to students who make satisfactory academic progress in their original programs.
-Master of Fine Arts candidates will receive three years of full support, also subject to good academic standing.
-All other master's degree fellows are guaranteed two academic years of full support provided they maintain the academic requirements.
+Master of Fine Arts candidates will receive up to three years of full support, also subject to good academic standing.
+If eligible, master's degree fellows are guaranteed two academic years of full support provided they maintain the academic requirements.
 In addition, eligible Turner Fellows may apply for:

 - Support to Ph.D. students for summer research funding